-1. Topical or local anesthesia is used to numb the eye.
+- Topical and local anesthesia through an IV is used to numb the eye and calm the nerves.

-4. A replacement intraocular lens (IOL) is inserted.
+- A replacement intraocular lens (IOL) is inserted.
 You and your doctor will have already discussed which type of IOL you will have implanted.
-You may choose a monofocal IOL (for clear vision at one distance) or an Active Lifestyle Lens (for vision at multiple distances).
+You may choose a monofocal IOL (for clear vision at one distance), an Active Lifestyle Lens (for vision at multiple distances) or Toric (astigmatism).

-5. The incision heals on its own, without the need for stitches.
+- The incision heals on its own, typically without the need for stitches.

 The entire procedure takes 10-15 minutes per eye.
 Cataract surgery is only performed on one eye at a time to allow for proper healing.
 If necessary, your second eye surgery will be scheduled a minimum of two weeks later.

 Your doctor will go over the risks, benefits and alternatives at your consultation visit.